dslamont/IWOMM-Blog/content/posts/2020/07/JsonStorage-Part-3.md

 }
 ```

-Instead of explicitly specifying the converter in the options we can register the converter on the <tt>EnumField</tt> property.
+Instead of explicitly specifying the converter in the options we can instead register the converter on the <tt>EnumField</tt> property.

 ``` csharp {hl_lines=["5-6"],linenostart=1}
 class StorageExampleClass